exook/helios_pi/README.md

   * `pip install -U numpy`
   * `pip install notebook`
   * `pip install jupyterplot`
+* Get the wired IP address of the Raspberry Pi
+  *  `ifconfig`
+  *  Under "eth0" it lists something like "inet 10.42.0.248"
+  *  When connecting to the Pi later, this can be useful in addition to the "[raspberrypi_name].local"
 * Execute this command to reboot
   * `sudo reboot`